What the DOT 16-Hour Rule Means for You

 Last Updated: March 15, 2021

 Hours of service (HOS) tracking is often cited as one of the most time-consuming tasks that long-haul truck drivers perform on a regular basis.
+Understanding these rules is important for drivers and for fleet managers.
 With the new electronic logging device (ELD) legislation overhauling the methods that drivers use to track their record of duty status, many motor carriers are reviewing HOS regulations to better understand the changes and exceptions to the detailed rules for when drivers can be on the road.

 The 16-hour rule has several caveats but can come in very handy for drivers whose regular routes have certain characteristics.
 In this article, we’ll take a quick look at the fundamental reasons for HOS regulations, how they’re meant to operate, and what changes have been made under the 16-hour rule.